'Conclave' wins best picture at BAFTAs as 'The Brutalist' takes direct...

 Animated caper “Wallace and Gromit: Vengeance Most Fowl” won awards for best animated feature and best family and children’s film.

-Britain’s film academy introduced changes to increase the awards’ diversity in 2020, when no women were nominated as best director for the seventh year running and all 20 nominees in the lead and supporting performer categories were white.

-Most winners are chosen by 8,000 members of the U.K. academy of industry professionals, with one — the Rising Star Award —- selected by public vote from a shortlist of nominees.
-This year's contenders are performers Mikey Madison, Marisa Abela, Jharrel Jerome, David Jonsson and Nabhaan Rizwan.
+Most BAFTA winners are chosen by 8,000 members of the U.K. academy of industry professionals, with one — the Rising Star Award —- selected by public vote from a shortlist of nominees.
+This year's winner was David Jonsson, star of high finance TV drama series “Industry” and London rom-com “Rye Lane.”

+The prize for best British debut went to Rich Peppiatt, director of Irish-language hip-hop drama “Kneecap.”

-“Willow” and “Return of the Jedi” actor Warwick Davis will receive the academy’s top honor, the BAFTA Fellowship, for his screen career and work to create a more inclusive film industry.
+“Willow” and “Return of the Jedi” actor Warwick Davis received the academy’s top honor, the BAFTA Fellowship, for his screen career and work to create a more inclusive film industry.

+The 3-foot, 6-inch (1.1-meter) actor founded a talent agency for actors under 5 feet tall, because, he said, “short actors weren’t known for their talent, just their height.”

+“This is the best thing that’s ever happened to me — and I’ve been in ‘Star Wars,’” Davis said as he accepted his award.

 The event was without a dash of royal glamour this year.
 Neither Prince William, who is honorary president of the British film academy, nor his wife Kate are attending.
 The awards coincide with school holidays for their three children.

-Note: A previous version of this story was corrected to show that the Academy Awards are on March 2, not March 3.